chadagreene/cmocean/README.md

 [Click here](https://matplotlib.org/cmocean/) or a detailed description of cmocean and plenty of examples of the colormaps in action.

 # Function documentation
-Click here for online documentation that shows how to use the `cmocean` function.
+[Click here](https://www.mathworks.com/matlabcentral/fileexchange/57773) for online documentation that shows how to use the `cmocean` function.
+You'll find the documentation under the Examples tab.

 To access documentation from within Matlab, type